IT ACCEPTABLE USE POLICY

 - Users with access to significant sensitive data will be requested to change their password at least annually.
 Failure to change the password will ultimately lead to the account being locked.
 This follows recommendations from both external and internal auditors.

-- Help and guidance in managing your account is provided on the BUCS web site (Your Account section).
+- Help and guidance in managing your account is provided on the Computing Services web site (Your Account section).

 - Your use of the University’s computing services must at all times comply with the law.